-One of the most exciting things since starting my blog have been the requests for me to review peoples books.
+One of the most exciting things since starting my blog has been the requests for me to review peoples books.
 Some I’ve had to turn down due to content matter (people write some very ‘different’ books), but the majority I’ve turned down have been for e-book reviews.
-Long term followers of this blog will know of my complete inability to read huge amounts of text on a screen (give it me on paper and I’m fine).
+Long-term followers of this blog will know of my complete inability to read huge amounts of text on a screen (give it to me on paper and I’m fine).
 My solution for this has been to try to incorporate different ways of showcasing books, other than a simple review.

 Today’s Author Spotlight is Wendy.
 C. Garfinkle (fantastic name!) and her book Serpent on a Cross.